Azure-Samples/gaming-cognitive-services-text-translation/README.md

 # Text Translation for Gaming - Reference Architecture

 It's not unusual that players in the same game session natively speak different languages and may appreciate receiving both the original message and its translation.
+This reference architecture describes a translation service that can be built with Azure services.

 ## Deploy